 Most of us have had the experience of commenting on the Internet and then being bombarded by related advertisements.
-If I’m looking for a park in the region to cycle, very soon a news page will show advertisements for bicycles, helmets, and related items.
+If I am looking for a park in the region to cycle, very soon a news page will show advertisements for bicycles, helmets, and related items.
 But in addition to targeted advertising, what else can the Internet handle?
-Let’s see what we do on the Internet, what it learns and how it uses that knowledge.
+Let’s see what we do on the Internet, what it learns, and how it uses that knowledge.

 What we do online

 On a normal day, I wake up with my cell phone alarm and take the opportunity to see if there are any more urgent messages in the apps.
 Still lying, I stretch and pass quickly through the news screen.
 I respond to an invitation to an important meeting that I had been waiting for since yesterday.
 I prepare for the day, make coffee while listening to an online radio.
 At the table, the children announce a statement from the school, I open the email, we talk about it.
-Towards work, the traffic app changes my itinerary, heavy traffic ahead.
-I work at a fast pace, stop two or three times for a few minutes to watch the news, sports and search for a walk for the weekend.
-The social network suggests a random application that holds my attention for a few seconds, I end up installing it to see later.
+Destination work: the traffic app changes my itinerary; heavy traffic ahead.
+I work at a fast pace, stop two or three times for a few minutes to watch the news, sports, and search for weekend trips.
+The social network suggests a random application that holds my attention for a few seconds, I end up installing it to look at it later.
 Nothing that impacts my work, refreshes the mind.
-On the way back from work, I stop at a store, I liked the product but I compare prices on the Internet, I decide to buy online.
+On the way back from work, I stop at a store, I liked the product, but I compare prices on the Internet, I decide to buy online.
 At home, we have dinner and watch videos online.
-Before going to sleep I relax by seeing random photos on social media, sending some messages to friends and ending the day.
+Before going to sleep I relax by seeing random photos on social media, sending some messages to friends, and ending the day.

 What did the Internet learn and do about my day?

 Before waking up: the phone detected restless sleep, as in the last 3 months, the same period in which I spent more time enjoying darker and blue photos and started to communicate with less friends.
 Detected signs of anxiety and mild sadness.